 Level Three – Open, Adult Amateur, Junior

-- Riders must be members in good standing with both WDAMI and WDAA at the time the scores are
+• Riders must be members in good standing with both WDAMI and WDAA at the time the scores are

 • Membership is effective the day the correct application and payment is received.

-Adult Amateur – Members are eligible as Adult Amateurs beginning with the competition year in which they turn 18 years of age provided they are not involved in activities cited in USEF Rule GR1306 which would render them to be professionals.
+Adult Amateur – Members are eligible as Adult Amateurs beginning with the competition year in which they turn 18 years of age provided they are not involved in activities cited in USE Rule GR1306 which would render them to be professionals.

 Junior – Individuals are eligible as Juniors until the end of the competition year (ends on Oct.
-31) in which they reach the age of 18 (USEF WD102.3a).
+31) in which they reach the age of 18 (USE WD102.3a).
 If the rider’s birthday is November 1, assume the greater year.
 Please provide WDAMI date of birth (DOB) on membership & on Rider Report Form.

 Note – Adult Amateur and Junior divisions are separate divisions and are mutually exclusive.
 There can be no crossover between the two.